acemielektron/fddEMU/README.md

 **Limitations**
 <br>
 * fddEMU is not an cycle exact floppy emulator , it is more of a hack (it's a bit slower than actual fdd) but it works because floppy controllers have sensible timeouts and we take advantage of that.
-* fddEMU is based on MFM encoding which is used by HD (High Density) disks so there is no DD (Double Density - FM encoding) support as of now.
-So unless host FDC supports HD it won't work.
-Most FDC chips support HD so this is not much of an issue.
-It is also possible to implement FM encoding in the future.
+* fddEMU uses MFM encoding (used by HD and DD disks) so there is no FM encoding (used by SD disks) support as of now.
+But it is possible to implement FM encoding.
 * fddEMU uses raw floppy images (images prepared with dd or rawread) does not require or use a MFM file.
 Converts raw image sectors to MFM on the fly using [ArduinoFDC](https://github.com/dhansel/ArduinoFDC) library.
 * fddEMU supports fixed sector size of 512 bytes, other sector sizes are not supported.
 * Requires a Floppy Drive Controller (FDC) on the PC side to communicate so it probably wont work with an Amiga.